 If you are looking for a good house dog, you’ve also found a winner.
 Although not aggressive, they can be quite vocal and will bark at strangers and anything else they perceive to be a threat.
 This, mixed with their sheer size and standoffishness, can be a great visual deterrent to would-be intruders.
 However, with their gentle nature comes the negative side of their guarding tendencies.
 If an intruder did decide to enter the home, the Berner would likely just watch from afar and not fend them off.

 When it comes to cuddle time, the Berner didn’t get the memo that he isn’t a lapdog.
 So, as soon as you sit still for more than a couple of seconds, he will climb on your lap for a fuss.
 He will be this affectionate with every family member and friend of the family once he knows they’re cool with you.
 Which makes him the best hang-out buddy a family could ask for.
-He’ll even share his last rolo with you.

-He is also very energetic and not as laid back as his Saint Bernard cousin.
+He is also moderately energetic and not quite as laid back as his Saint Bernard cousin.
 The Berner is lots of fun and will happily play all day with his family.
 He is a clumsy dope of a dog and needs an active and fun family to keep up with him.
 This is great if you are looking for a free (kind of) source of entertainment.
 Not so much if you lead a sedentary lifestyle.

 Size & Appearance